 With more potential snow on the way this week.

 I thought maybe you, mama who loves her kids but just wants them to calm the heck down, might need some fresh snow day activity ideas.

-My kids loved it, and I hope yours will too.
+My kids loved these obstacle course ideas, and I hope yours will too.
 My 2 year old went through the course and promptly exclaimed “Me do it again!”.

 Snow Obstacle Course